bitrise-io/devcenter/_articles/en/api/adding-and-managing-apps.md

    This endpoint allows you to configure your applications: set the project type, the stack on which the build will run, and the initial configuration settings.

-   You can also set environment variables, as well as immediately specify an organization that will be the owner of the application.
+   You can also set environment variables, as well as immediately specify an Organization that will be the owner of the application.
 Please note that the `mode` parameter must be set to the value of `manual`.

        curl -X POST -H 'Authorization: ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/finish' -d \
        '{